 Russell, D. & Harsbarger, C. "Groundwork for Community Based Conservation"

 Moulder, M.B. & Coppolillo, P. "Conservation: Linking Ecology, Economics and Culture" (2005)

-Knowledge of the history of western conservation approaches towards local communities
+8.1 Understand the history of western conservation approaches towards local communities

-A broad conceptual understanding of the social context of conservation, including economic, cultural and political factors
+8.2 Acquire a broad conceptual understanding of the social context of conservation, including economic, cultural and political factors

-Familiarity with different forms of community conservation and key issues and techniques in its implementation
+8.3 Acquire familiarity with different forms of community conservation and key issues and techniques in its implementation

-The ability to analyse case studies and come up with practical recommendations for management measures related to the relationship between communities and conservation
+8.4 Analyse case studies and come up with practical recommendations for management measures related to the relationship between communities and conservation

 8.5 Critically approach and analyse of the current conservation-preservation debate

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.

 - The named convenor is the convenor for the current academic session.